Police investigating firearms incident in Rānui, West Auckland

 At the scene, a police car stood guard outside the house.
 Several cars were parked in the driveway of the property also.

-The circumstances of the incident are not yet known and Police have been sought for more information.
+The circumstances of the incident are not yet known and police have not announced any arrests in relation to it.

+Authorities are urging anyone who may have information that may help their investigation into the incident to contact police immediately.